liudonghua123/elpa/README.md

 - Due to Emacs' implementation of fringes, it's not possible to shift the colour of the fringe for just one buffer.

-Any further bugs or questions can be submitted to my [public inbox].
+Any further bugs or questions can be submitted to my [public inbox][mailing list].

 Copying
 -------